About our vision and mission

-Our mission is to bring people together in harmony and fellowship to enrich lives through singing.
+Our mission: to bring people together in harmony and fellowship to enrich lives through singing.

 In times of conflict and exclusion, barbershop inspires us to blend, to cooperate, to create beauty and to love each other.
 Imagine its impact as a balm for wounded warriors, an intervention for at-risk youth, as a way to ease end-of-life transition, or even as a better way to rehabilitate people in our prison system.